French Aerostatic Corps: Decline and disbanding

 L'Intrépide on display at the Heeresgeschichtliches Museum.

 Meanwhile, in 1795, the first company was transferred to the Army of Sambre-et-Meuse, which was now led by Jourdan.
 They were not directly involved in any action, but Jourdan appears to have warmed to the balloonists, printing official correspondence forms depicting a balloon above his army.
 In September 1796, they were at the Battle of Würzburg when the French Army was defeated, and the entire company was taken captive with its balloon L'Intrépide, which is now on display at the Heeresgeschichtliches Museum in Vienna.

 Following this disaster, the second company was attached to the reconstructed Army of Sambre-et-Meuse.
 Coutelle withdrew to Meudon, overcome by fever, and new commander Delaunay was unable to work with the new General, Lazare Hoche, who refused to let them participate in any action.

 The first company were released in April 1797, under the terms of the Treaty of Leoben, and petitioned for the reinstatement of Coutelle as their commander.
 This was permitted; Coutelle was made a colonel, while Lhomond was promoted to major and permitted to remain second-in-command.
-In 1798, the company joined the Napoleonic Campaign in Egypt.
-On arrival, they decided to initially leave the ballooning equipment on their ship.
+In 1798, the company participated in the French invasion of Egypt.
+On arrival in Egypt, they decided to initially leave the ballooning equipment on their ship.
 This was destroyed in the Battle of the Nile, and the company was assigned to other duties.
 They were able to conduct a few demonstrations of more basic balloons for entertainment purposes.

-On 15 January 1799, the Directory passed an act disbanding the balloon corps.
+On 15 January 1799, the French Directory passed an act disbanding the balloon corps.
 The second company was immediately disbanded, but the first was still in action in Egypt and remained in existence until its return to France in 1802.